yjpark/collectd-write_istatd/README.md

 *    Postfix

-     The postfix string appended to the hostname sent to Carbon.
+     The postfix string appended to the hostname sent to istatd.

 *    DotCharacter